C6WX/Group-7-2/README.md

 ## Research

 ### Concept and Monsters
-The game that I researched to be able to make this project happen is Little Nightmares 2.
-I used multiple websites to research this game to get enough inspiration to create it.
-The first website I used was the game's main website (LITTLE NIGHTMARES II | Official Website (EN), 2021).
+To develop this project, I researched Little Nightmares 2 using several websites, starting with the official game site.
+It helped me understand the core concept and monster designs, which inspired the creation of the Boogeyman in our game (LITTLE NIGHTMARES II | Official Website (EN), 2021).

-I used this website to research the central concept of the game as well as the monsters within the game to help create the boogieman within my project.
-Using the website I came to the realisation that the majority of the monsters within the game represent common childhood fears.
-For example, one of the monsters within Little Nightmares 2 is a teacher who can extend her neck to an abnormal length.
-The childhood fear this monster represents is the fear of being seen and told off.
-Another monster within the game is the doctor who can crawl on the ceiling and surprise the player at any time.
-This monster represents the fear of the doctors.
+From the research, I realized most Little Nightmares 2 monsters represent childhood fears—like the teacher with an extendable neck symbolizing fear of authority, and the ceiling-crawling doctor representing fear of doctors.

-I found the website to be very simple and effective in showcasing their game and all the different things to expect when playing the game.
-Also, the website is very interactive which makes using it for research easier.
-One thing I didn't like about the website however is the amount of links to purchase the game as it takes up more space than it should on the website.
+The website was simple, interactive, and effective for research, though cluttered with purchase links.

-Researching these different monsters helped the group come to the conclusion of having the monster in our game be the boogyman.
-The boogyman wasn't our first choice as we thought of having the monster be parents that kept checking on the player and trying to catch them but then we thought a very common childhood fear was the boogyman, the fear of what's in the dark.
+This research led our group to choose the Boogeyman as the monster.
+While we initially considered parents as the threat, we decided the Boogeyman—a classic fear of the dark—fit our theme better.

 ### Gameplay, Audio and Lighting